 Using an understanding behind cheese production, genetic inheritance, and gel electrophoresis, students will determine genotype of 2 bulls and 3 cows, and decide which combination a dairy farmer should purchase to produce more valuable offspring.

-This lab allows life science, genetics, and agriculture students to:
+The Cash Cow lab kit allows life science, genetics, and agriculture students to:

 - Gain an understanding of how various casein proteins in milk affect the quality and quantity of cheese produced